ganltc/pages/content/nfs/nfspd.rst

 Issues mounting exports from NFS clients
 ========================================

-So you have ganesha NFS server running, but unable to mount an export that you think you should. **Network trace is your best friend here.
+If you have NFS-Ganesha server running, but unable to mount an export that you think you should. **Network trace is your best friend here.
 Actually network trace is your best friend for any problem post start up!** Here goes a list of issue you may encounter: